brian-kephart/camaleon_lazy_loader/README.md

 $ bundle
 ```

+## Limitations
+This gem uses Nokogiri, which in turn wraps underlying parsers.
+Some characters can be altered by these parsers when used in element attributes.
+Known cases include:
+- The AMP lightning bolt ⚡
+- Characters that are escaped in HTML, such as endash or ampersand

 ## Contributing
 - Fork the repo.
 - Make your changes and add tests as necessary.
+(Run tests with `rails test`)
 - Run `standardrb` to lint your code.
 - Submit a pull request.